equinor/api-strategy/docs/strategy.md

 | Partner | Partner APIs are available to selected business partners |
 | Public | Public APIs are publicly available on the Internet |

+### <a id="api-spec"></a>API Specification Languages

+An API specification language, a.k.a.
+API description language, provides a structured, machine and human readable specification of an API.
+It contains information like operations, data structures, types, parameter information, error and status codes, metadata, etc. Such a specifications is a tool for developers to define, discuss, evolve and get feedback on the API design, as described in the [API First](#api-first) design principle.
+API specifications facilitates usage of tools for generating documentation and mock code, automatic quality checks, etc.

+Equinor REST APIs should be specified using the [OpenAPI specification](rest_guidelines.md#open-api).

 ## <a id="references"></a>References & useful links